cBioPortal/cbioportal/docs/deployment/customization/portal.properties-Reference.md

 ```

 ### Control default settings of the VAF line chart in the genomic evolution tab of patient view
-If you want to enablelog scale and sequential mode by default, set this property to `true`:
+If you want to enable log scale and sequential mode by default, set this property to `true`:
 ```
 vaf.log_scale.default=true|false
 vaf.sequential_mode.default=true|false